sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 Remote Control
 =======================

+This project will teach how to remotely control the PiCar-X with the Joystick widget.
-Next we control the PiCar-X with your device.
-You will need to use the Joystick at the Remote Control page.
-By the way, you need to use the "Map" function to map the X-axis reading of the Joystick as a suitable angle.
+Note: After dragging and dropping the Joystick widget from the Remote Control page, use the “Map” function to calibrate the Joysticks X-axis and Y-axis readings.
+For more information on the Remote Control function, please reference the following link:

 * `How to Use the Remote Control Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/remote.html>`_